osucomm/mediamagnet/doc/developers/README.md

 The intent of Media Magnet is to make content aggregation as easy and friendly to campus communicators as possible.
-The role of developers should be to ensure that publishing platforms are presenting content in a friendly manner, and to make use of the retrieval api to consume content for redistribution.
+The role of developers should be to ensure that publishing platforms are presenting content in a friendly manner, and to make use of the retrieval API to consume content for redistribution.

 [Content Goes In](subscription.md)
 ----------------------------------